cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/commands.md

 <Aside type="warning" header="Legacy issues with existing cloudflared configuration">

-wrangler tail versions <1.19.0 use cloudflared under the hood.
-We recommend [updating to the latest wrangler version](/cli-wrangler/install-update#update).
+`wrangler tail` versions older than version 1.19.0 use `cloudflared` to run.
+Cloudflare recommends [updating to the latest wrangler version](/cli-wrangler/install-update#update) to avoid any issues.

 </Aside>
 --------------------------------